 Wall Street closed higher on Thursday following the release of better-than-expected nonfarm payroll data of June.
 However, market rally was restricted as investors' remained concerned about growing new cases of the coronavirus in the United States.
 All three major stock indexes ended in the green.
 The market was closed on Friday to observe the July Fourth Independence Day holiday.

 How Did The Benchmarks Perform?

-Meanwhile, the S&P 500 tanked 1.1% to end at 3,145.32, reversing its fifth successive winning streak.
-The Energy Select Sector SPDR (XLE) and the Financials Services Select Sector SPDR (XLF) plunged 3.2% and 2.1%, respectively.
-Notably, nine out of eleven sectors of the benchmark index closed in negative territory while two in positive territory.
+Meanwhile, the S&P 500 advanced 0.5% to end at 3,130.01.
+The Materials Select Sector SPDR (XLB) and the Energy Select Sector SPDR (XLE) surged 1.9% and 1.1%, respectively.
+Notably, nine out of eleven sectors of the benchmark index closed in positive territory while two in negative territory.

 Stocks That Made Headline

 Uber to Acquire Postmates in an All-Stock Deal for $2.65B